liakoyras/thesis-phishing-email-detection/README.md

 The results, along with some preliminary analysis are present in the outputs of the notebooks.

+**If you used the code or results in academic research or otherwise, please cite our paper.
+BibTex info at the end of Readme.**

 ## Data
 In order to download the phishing data (from Jose Nazario's website):
 ```